rcya1/lilypad/src/mit/18.404/finite-automata.md

 ## Finite Automata

-Model where the size of the memory is fixed / limited compared to the size of the input
+Model where the size of the memory is fixed / limited compared to the size of the input.

 ![](img/finite-ex.png?maxwx=1)